aobaruwa/MySoulmate/README.md

 # MySoulmate
-An online Dating Web Application
+An online Dating Web Application prototype built in HTML, CSS and PHP.